-River capture is the process where by a strong river diverts a parallel weak river and forms a strong stream through pirate stream.
-It is pirate stream that advances towards the weaker stream and capture it.
+River capture is the process whereby a strong river diverts a parallel weak river and forms a strong stream through a pirate stream.
+It is a pirate stream that advances towards the weaker stream and captures it.

 In order for river capture to develop the following conditions should be in operation:

-- The powerful river must have a greater energy to undertake both vertical and head ward erosion
+- The powerful river must have greater energy to undertake both vertical and headward erosion

-- The powerful river must be flowing at lower and steeper gradient than the weak river
+- The powerful river must be flowing at a lower and steeper gradient than the weak river

 - The capturing river must be flowing over rocks that are more easily eroded than the weak river